 Setting Up Quality Translations For Your WordPress Multilingual Site

-Weglot allows you to first start with a first time-saving layer of automatic translation and then edit your translations yourself or order professional translations.
-All this directly inside your Weglot account.
+Weglot allows you to first start with an initial time-saving layer of automatic translation and then edit your translations yourself or order professional translators to do the work for you.
+All this takes place directly inside your Weglot account.
 Let’s see how to do that.

 When you’re ready to take the quality of your translations to the next level, you can then order translations from vetted professional agencies directly from your Weglot account.

 Weglot’s professional translations give you the following benefits:

 - High quality.
 Order quality translations with a human translator.
 A native translator will start translating your order right away.